-Central to this growth have been the core pillars of sustainability and operational efficiency.
-Textile print businesses that have been able to harness these qualities have found that they can take full advantage of the growing market and generate optimal profit.
+Central to this progress have been the core pillars of sustainability and operational efficiency.
 It therefore becomes critically important that digital textile printers keep a close eye on how its supply chain is managing waste reduction as well as reaching peak efficiency.

 Point of Sale and marketing collateral that is demonstrably eco-friendly has become more of a requirement – when green credentials are at play, consumers vote with their wallets.
-They need to be assured that the supply chains they purchase from minimize waste not only in the materials but in their processes.
-Digital printing can lay claim to sustainability figures that traditional fabric printing methods cannot match.
+They need to be assured that the supply chains they purchase from minimise waste not only in the materials but in their processes.

 Achieving greater use of resources goes hand in hand with sustainability and maximised returns.
 Inkjet printing already brings capability benefits with it, such as shorter lead times with ‘print-on-demand’, as well as reduced ink usage – particularly important in the face of rising global ink pricing.

 Technological innovations in print have enabled heightened capacities and superior efficiency, reducing time to market and streamlining the supply chain process.
 Developments such as UV resistant ink sets have extended the life of soft signage products, making them a much more attractive prospect as a marketing medium.
 The soft signage industry in particular has embraced new web-to-print formats, with customer-facing platforms that streamline artwork production and reprographic processes.